ppy/osu-wiki/wiki/Tournaments/MWC/2014/en.md

 7. The tiebreaker will be played under FreeMod conditions.
 8. The size of the FreeMod bracket will be:
     - 9 in Group Stage
-    - 11 in Round 16 & Quarter-finals
+    - 11 in Round of 16 & Quarterfinals
-    - 13 in Semi-finals & Finals
+    - 13 in Semifinals & Finals

 ### Scheduling instructions